 Cases that are set for a first appearance (see below) are normally scheduled for 10:00AM.
 I recommend to check your summons or the arrest warrant to be sure of your court date.
 You can also look up your case information at the Virginia Court System Website here (click on general district court case information).

-If your case involves a traffic infraction the clerks will grant an automatic continuance in your case by request presuming it is your 1st request.
+If your case involves a traffic infraction the clerks will grant an automatic continuance in your case by request presuming it is your first request.
 For cases involving criminal misdemeanors continuances are discretionary with the court.
-Please see the Virginia Judicial System website here or contact the clerks office for the most accurate information for your case.
+Please see the Virginia Judicial System website here or contact the clerk's office for the most accurate information for your case.

 1.4.
 Types of Cases

 Both traffic/criminal and civil matters are heard in the Charlottesville General District Court.
 While the court does hear criminal matters, the judge does not try felony criminal cases.
 However, many felony cases will begin in the General District Court, where a preliminary hearing is held.
 A preliminary hearing is not a trial but is a determination as to whether there is probable cause to believe the defendant did commit the crime.
 If the judge finds the Commonwealth has established probable cause the case will be sent to the grand jury.

 Misdemeanor trials are held in general district court.
 Misdemeanor cases involve crimes that are punishable by up to one year in jail and $2,500 in fines.
 Some traffic cases such as DUI, reckless driving, and driving with a suspended license involve criminal charges.
 Most traffic cases are traffic infractions which are not crimes, but may result in fines and demerit points assessed against the driver's driving record.

 The court has jurisdiction to hear civil suits involving claims up to $25,000 (with exceptions).

 Parking is available at the Market St. parking garage.
 There is also parking available along the streets near the courthouse.